jkoschma/genexplain-platform/docs/source/Editing_diagrams.md

 Please note that double clicking on the gene gives the information about that gene in the Info box.

-iii) You can then use the Graph search option as described in Section 21.4 to further search for other elements upstream or downstream of those that are already included in the diagram.
+iii) You can then use the Graph search option as described earlier to further search for other elements upstream or downstream of those that are already included in the diagram.
 You can add elements to the new diagram as per your requirement as shown below.